 4 To Score: Four goalscorers who could win you £250k

-Our writers predict the first scorer in these FA Cup matches for our free-to-play football predictions game.
+Our writers predict the first scorer in these Premier League matches for our free-to-play football predictions game.

 4 To Score is Betway's free-to-play football predictions game, where you can win a rollover jackpot of £250k by correctly predicting the first player to score in our four selected matches.

-To help you make your picks, our writers reveal who they think will break the deadlock in the FA Cup this weekend.
+To help you make your picks, our writers reveal who they think will break the deadlock in the Premier League on Sunday.

 Visit Betway's football betting page.